 At last, no feature engineering!

-While the feed forward network had delivered an impressive improvement in performance, the system still continued using the same hand engineered features SQRF had used.
-"There was no way to tell how far those features were from optimal," Ruofeng Wen, senior applied scientist who formerly worked as a forecasting scientist and joined the project in 2016, pointed out.
+While the feed-forward network had delivered an impressive improvement in performance, the system still continued using the same hand-engineered features SQRF had used.
+"There was no way to tell how far those features were from optimal," Ruofeng Wen, a senior applied scientist who formerly worked as a forecasting scientist and joined the project in 2016, pointed out.
 “Some were redundant, and some were useless.”

 CNNs are frequently used in image recognition due to their ability to scan an image, determine the saliency of various parts of that image, and make decisions about the relative importance of those facets.
 RNNs are usually used in a different domain, parsing semantics and sentiments from texts.
-Crucially, both RNNs/CNNs are able to extract the most relevant features without manual engineering.
-“Afterall, forecasting is based on past sequential patterns,” Wen said, “and RNNs/CNNs are pretty good at capturing them.”
+Crucially, both RNNs and CNNs are able to extract the most relevant features without manual engineering.
+“After all, forecasting is based on past sequential patterns,” Wen said, “and RNNs/CNNs are pretty good at capturing them.”

-Leveraging the new general approach allowed Amazon to forecast the demand of any fast-moving products by a single model structure.
-This out-performed a dozen of legacy systems designed for difference product lines, since the model was smart enough to learn business-specific demand patterns all by itself.
+Leveraging the new general approach allowed Amazon to forecast the demand of any fast-moving products with a single model structure.
+This outperformed a dozen legacy systems designed for difference product lines, since the model was smart enough to learn business-specific demand patterns all by itself.
 However, for a system to make accurate predictions about the future, it has to have a detailed understanding of the errors it has made in the past.
-However, the architecture of Multi-Horizon Quantile Recurrent Forecaster had few mechanisms that would enable the model to ingest knowledge about past errors.
+The architecture of the Multi-Horizon Quantile Recurrent Forecaster had few mechanisms that would enable it to ingest knowledge about past errors.

 Leaning on natural language processing